 Because you have to realize: I am not climbing hills and ridges any more; I am working my way up the eastern slope of the Rocky Mountains.
 I’m at about 4,500 feet now, and by South Pass I will need to gain another 3,000.
 There will be a few descents along the way; but there is a lot more climbing in the short-term forecast.

 Getting slapped by the wind at Orin was just the added insult.
 Wind so strong I had to pedal to keep moving downhill.
 Literally.
 Forget coasting, stretching, relaxing.
 If I stopped peddling, the bike would roll to a stop within a few feet.

 It took forever to make Douglas.
-Whatever joy I had felt in the grandeur of the morning, whatever delight in the ride after lunch in Glendo, was sucked out of me by the demon Wyoming wind.
+Whatever joy I had felt in the grandeur of the morning, whatever delight in the ride after lunch in Glendo, had been sucked out of me by the demon Wyoming wind.
 Also, it was now past three o’clock: I had been riding for eight hours, and the temps were officially in the lower 90s.

-I got to the motel, which is beyond funky.
+I got to the Plains Motel, which is beyond funky.
 It’s a labor of love some nut put together from “historic” (which I’m pretty sure really means “condemned”) buildings in the area.
 But it’s a room, it has a shower, overpriced but readily-available ice cream next door (of which I have already availed myself, naturally) and funky as it is, this room is my home until I leave at six a.m. to get an even earlier start on tomorrow’s ride.
 Then, if all works out, a few days off in Casper to evaluate the next part of the trip.